 For decades, financial accounting standards provided a common language for companies and investors to talk about financial performance.
 However, traditional accounting was developed in a world where tangible assets comprised most of the market valuation of companies.

-In today’s economy, sustainability issues are global business issues that impact the financial condition, operating performance, and enterprise value of companies.
+In today’s economy, sustainability issues are global business issues that affect the entity’s cash flows, access to finance and cost of capital.
 Data security—a social issue—is important to companies in the software industry.
 Water management—an environmental issue—is essential to a beverage producer.
 Managing conflicts of interest—a governance issue—is critical for an investment bank.
-Effectively managing these issues over the long-term is likely to improve business performance in the form of reduced operating costs, enhanced reputation, greater resilience to risks, the potential for competitive advantage, and increased long-term enterprise value.
+Effectively managing these issues over the long-term is likely to improve business performance in the form of reduced operating costs, enhanced reputation, greater resilience to risks, the potential for competitive advantage and increased long-term financial performance.

-The Value Reporting Foundation offered a comprehensive suite of resources—including Integrated Thinking Principles, the Integrated Reporting Framework and SASB Standards—designed to help businesses and investors develop a shared understanding of enterprise value.
-The Value Reporting Foundation Board of Directors oversaw the strategy, finances, and operations of the entire organization, and appointed the members of the SASB Standards Board.
-The SASB Standards Board was an independent board that was accountable for the due process, outcomes, and ratification of the SASB Standards
+The Value Reporting Foundation offered a comprehensive suite of resources—including the Integrated Thinking Principles, Integrated Reporting Framework and SASB Standards—designed to help businesses and investors develop a shared understanding of enterprise value.
+The Value Reporting Foundation Board of Directors oversaw the strategy, finances and operations of the entire organisation, and appointed the members of the SASB Standards Board.
+The SASB Standards Board was an independent board that was accountable for the due process, outcomes and ratification of the SASB Standards.

 In November 2021, the IFRS Foundation announced its plans to establish the International Sustainability Standards Board (ISSB) to develop a comprehensive global baseline of high-quality sustainability disclosure standards to meet investors’ information needs.
 The IFRS Foundation also announced plans to consolidate with the Value Reporting Foundation and the Carbon Disclosure Standards Board (CDSB).
 The VRF officially consolidated into the IFRS Foundation on August 1, 2022.